Project Untethered is reader-supported. Buying using our links earns us a commission. Learn more.

 Plan Variety

-To assess plan variety, I found the average number of local eSIM packages that each company offers per country.
+To assess plan variety, I found the average number of local eSIM packages that each company offers per country, including unlimited plans.

 I did not include regional or global plans that include the country in question, as this would complicate the data.